Politics of North Korea: Protests

-In 2005, a riot began at Kim Il-sung Stadium during a World Cup qualification match, after a dispute between a Korean player and a Syrian referee and the subsequent disqualification of the player.
+In 2005, a riot began at Kim Il Sung Stadium during a World Cup qualification match, after a dispute between a North Korean player and a Syrian referee and the subsequent disqualification of the player.

-Between 2006–2007, "market riots" erupted in the countryside when the government "unsuccessfully tried to restart" the Public Distribution System.
+Between 2006 and 2007, "market riots" erupted in the countryside when the government "unsuccessfully tried to restart" the Public Distribution System.
 Andrei Lankov goes on to say that the "outbreak of public discontent usually happens at the markets when vendors believe that their right to make money is being unfairly infringed by some decision of the authorities".

 In June 2011, it was reported that the government had ordered universities to cancel most classes until April 2012, sending students to work on construction projects, presumably for fear of similar developments as in North Africa.
 In the previous months, the regime had ordered riot gear from China.
 However, "as soon as universities were reopened, graffiti appeared again.
 Perhaps the succession is not the real reason, but greater awareness among North Koreans could lead to changes."

-Transition of power to Kim Jong-un
+Transition of power to Kim Jong Un

 Political power

-After the death of Kim Jong-il on December 17, 2011, his youngest son, Kim Jong-un, inherited the political leadership of the DPRK.
-The succession of power was immediate: Kim Jong-un became Supreme Commander of the Korean People's Army on December 30, 2011, was appointed First Secretary of the Workers’ Party of Korea (WPK) on April 11, 2012, and was entitled First Chairman of the National Defense Commission (NDC) two days later.
+After the death of Kim Jong Il on 17 December 2011, his youngest son, Kim Jong Un, inherited the political leadership of the DPRK.
+The succession of power was immediate: Kim Jong Un became Supreme Commander of the Korean People's Army on 30 December 2011, was appointed first secretary of the Workers’ Party of Korea (WPK) on 11 April 2012, and was entitled first chairman of the National Defense Commission (NDC) two days later.
 To gain complete political power, he became the military rank of Marshal of the KPA.

-Differences from the Kim Jong-il regime
+Differences from the Kim Jong Il regime

-Up until his death, Kim Jong-il maintained a strong national military-first political system that equated stability with military power.
-Kim Jong-un continues to carry on the militarized political style of his father, but with less commitment to complete military rule.
-Since he took power, Kim Jong-un has attempted to move political power away from the KPA and has divided it among the WPK and the cabinet.
+Up until his death, Kim Jong Il maintained a strong national military-first political system that equated stability with military power.
+Kim Jong Un continues to carry on the militarized political style of his father, but with less commitment to complete military rule.
+Since he took power, Kim Jong Un has attempted to move political power away from the KPA and has divided it among the WPK and the cabinet.
 Because of his political lobbying, the WPK's Central Committee has vastly shifted power in April 2012: out of 17 members and 15 alternates of the Committee, only five members and six alternates derive from military and security sectors.
 Ever since, the economic power of the WPK, the cabinet, and the KPA has been in a tense balance.
-The KPA has lost a significant amount of economic influence because of the current regime, which continually shifts from what Kim Jong-il built his regime on, and may cause later internal issues.
+The KPA has lost a significant amount of economic influence because of the current regime, which continually shifts from what Kim Jong Il built his regime on, and may cause later internal issues.